visforvali/eng201-oer/_pages/alt-grading.md

 - Your writing decisions (form, content, genre) must reflect principles of writing in the disciplines
 - Your drafts must at least begin to address the criteria for that specific unit of drafting
 - Your drafts must demonstrate ongoing engagement with course content and secondary and primary research
+- You must engage in substantive revision between drafts.

 After submitting your draft to Classes, and before you receive feedback and engage in #team workshop, you must post a brief process reflection about your goals and choices for that draft to your #team channel &mdash; including the decisions you're most proud of, most insecure about, and/or that most need an "in case readers don't get it" explanation.